Cloacina Collective

 Why the Unseen Matters Now

-Institutions rarely fracture through a single dramatic failure.
+Institutions rarely collapse through a single dramatic failure.
 They erode.

-Interpretive gaps widen between strategy and lived reality.
+Gaps widen between strategic intention and lived reality.

 Continuity becomes dependent on personal endurance rather than embedded capacity.